Reviewed by Oct 05, 2020| Updated on

 A limit order is a kind of an order to buy or sell a security at, or better than, a given price.
 The order will only be executed at the maximum price or a lower price for buy limit orders, while the order will only be executed at the limit price or higher for sale limit orders.
 This stipulation allows traders to monitor the rates they deal in better.

-When an investor places an order to either purchase or sell a stock, there are 2 main price-related execution options: place the order "at market" or "at limit."
+When an investor places an order to either purchase or sell a stock, there are two main price-related execution options: place the order "at the market" or "at the limit."
 Market orders are transactions that are intended to execute at present or market price as quickly as possible.
 Conversely, a limit order decides the maximum or minimum price you are prepared to buy or sell at.

 One can think of buying stocks with an analogy to buying a car.
 You can pay the sticker price of the dealer with a car, and get the vehicle.
 Or, if the dealer does not meet your price, you can negotiate a price and refuse to finalise the deal.
 It can be thought that the stock market would work in a similar way.

 A market order deals with executing the order.
 The price of the security is secondary to the speed at which the trade is completed.
 Limit orders deal primarily with the price; if the value of the security currently rests outside the parameters set in the limit order, the transaction will not take place.